Mirage: Cross-Embodiment Zero-Shot Policy Transfer with Cross-Painting: Vision-Based Policy Transfer Experiments

 \subsection{Simulation Experiments}

 We first study the effect of cross-painting on mitigating the visual gap between robots.
 We focus on closed-loop policies.
 Based on Table~\ref{tab:control-study-table}, we choose UR5e and Kinova Gen3 as two representative robots that show high potential for reusing the source robot policies.
-We use the ground-truth forward dynamics and compare the success rates of the target robot using cross-inpainting with no inpainting and ground-truth oracle rendering.
+The end-effector poses $p_{\mathrm{r}}^\mathcal{S}$ and $p_{\mathrm{r}}^\mathcal{T}$ are aligned in Robosuite by default.
+To study the importance of cross-painting, we apply \algoname to policies that take in both states and images as inputs, as well as policies that only take in images as inputs.
+We use the ground-truth forward dynamics and compare the success rates of the target robot using cross-painting (``\algoname''), with no cross-painting (``\algoname\,-- CP''), and with ground-truth oracle rendering (``Oracle'').

 To create a sim-to-sim gap, we choose Gazebo~\cite{gazebo} as our renderer.
 We manually position spotlights in the Gazebo environment to simulate the lighting in Robosuite for similar robot renderings.
-Similar to Sec.~\ref{sec:sim_study}, we first train the source robot policies with behavior cloning on the provided demonstration data for each task (200 demos for Lift and Can from Robomimic~\cite{robomimic2021}, 1000 demos for the other tasks from MimicGen~\cite{mandlekar2023mimicgen}), using the LSTM architecture with the ResNet-18 visual encoder~\cite{robomimic2021}.
+Similar to Sec.~\ref{sec:sim_study}, we first train the source robot policies with behavior cloning (BC-RNN) on the provided demonstration data for each task (200 demos for Lift and Can from Robomimic~\cite{robomimic2021}, 1000 demos for the other tasks from MimicGen~\cite{mandlekar2023mimicgen}), using the LSTM architecture with the ResNet-18 visual encoder~\cite{robomimic2021}.
 The policies utilize 84x84 images, and \algoname operates at approximately 40 Hz to cross-paint the images.

-Table~\ref{tab:inpaint_sim_result} shows the results.
+Table~\ref{tab:inpaint_sim_result} shows the results for policies that take in both states and images as observations, and Table~\ref{tab:inpaint_sim_result_no_proprio} shows those for policies that take in images only.
 Similar to Table~\ref{tab:control-study-table}, transferring between robots but with the same gripper has higher success rates than transferring to a different gripper in most cases.
-For UR5e, \algoname has a 8-22\% drop in performance compared to querying the source policy on an oracle rendering.
-There is a similar gap of at most 25\% between using an oracle and using \algoname on Kinova Gen3.
+For both UR5e and Kinova Gen3, \algoname has a performance drop of less than 25\% compared to querying the source policy on an oracle rendering for most tasks.
 In all cases, \algoname significantly outperforms the naive 0-shot performance without any visual gap mitigation.
 This suggests that cross-painting can effectively bridge the visual differences of the robots.